Category Archives: Missouri

 The neighbors are just as anxious to find the correct lot lines as you are.
 If a stake is missing, sometimes a little digging in the area where the corner is thought to be will locate the point of the stake.
 Often if one is careful, the hole where the stake has been can be found by a different color of earth or the decayed remains of part of the stake.

-Land that has actually never ever been specifically checked, or a piece that is being split, will certainly need a study to locate the new corners and whole lot lines in Missouri, which must be permanently noted so they will never become lost.
+Land that has actually never ever been exactly checked, or a piece that is being divided, will certainly call for a survey to locate the new corners and also whole lot lines in Missouri, which need to be completely noted so they will never become lost.

 Consider these guidelines when making the all important selection of one of the available lots for sale.